RepreZen/Semoasa/README.md

 * *Aggregation Catalog* - A publisher may provide a collection of known OpenAPI specification extensions, including the full extension metadata.
 This allows a consumer to ingest a full set of metadata without requiring additional round trips.
 In this case, it should still be possible to include the canonical location, so the consumer can refresh these definitions as needed.

 ### **Tool Functions**
-SEMOASA is designed with a few representative use cases in mind
+Semoasa is designed with a few representative use cases in mind
 * *Content Assist* - Providing in-place code assist, or "Intellisense", including proposals for specification extension properties intended for use in the current context.
 * *Tool Tips* - Extension property descriptions and/or formatted documentation, visible when hovering over an actual or proposed usage of the extension property.
 * *Validation* - Checking usage of extension properties against the provided extension descriptor, flagging errors or warnings where an extended property appears in an unexpected context, or has a value that does not conform to the specified schema.

 ## Design Goals
-SEMOASA aims to meet the following goals, to the extent practical:
+Semoasa aims to meet the following goals, to the extent practical:
-* **Consistency with OpenAPI**, so developers familiar with current OpenAPI concepts, terminology and style will be familiar with corresponding elements of SEMOASA.
+* **Consistency with OpenAPI**, so developers familiar with current OpenAPI concepts, terminology and style will be familiar with corresponding elements of Semoasa.
 * **Common Technology Stack with OpenAPI**, so that essential functions like YAML editing, schema validation, and JSON reference resolution can be performed by the same components used with OpenAPI tool implementations.
 * **Support for OpenAPI 2.0 and later**, to ensure relevancy with current and future usage.
 * **Provider-Neutrality**, being driven by the community, and not being unduly influenced by a particular set of tools or OpenAPI specification extension providers.
 * **Extension Identity**, allowing consumers to disambiguate duplicate names.
 Consumers may import extension metadata from multiple publishers, with overlapping catalogs.
 Since extension providers are not required to reserve unique property names in a central registry, name clashes can occur.
-To meet the identity requirement, SEMOASA introduces _namespace_ to define a set of extension properties under coordinated management.
+To meet the identity requirement, Semoasa introduces _namespace_ to define a set of extension properties under coordinated management.

 ## Structure

-Once the SEMOASA format gets some traction and achieves a level of stability, we'll write a formal specification.
-For now, this outline format summarizes the structure of a SEMOASA document:
+Once the Semoasa format gets some traction and achieves a level of stability, we'll write a formal specification.
+For now, this outline format summarizes the structure of a Semoasa document:

 * **Extensions Object** - an object defining one or more extensions, organized by namespace.
     * **openapiExtensionFormat** - a version string indicating the format used to describe the extensions.
 Allows tools to support multiple versions of specification extensions.
 Each revision of the specification will prescribe a specific version to use.
 Should adhere to semantic versioning, allowing tools to support a given major or minor version.